strimzi/proposals/06x-new-kafka-roller.md

          state: UNKNOWN
          lastTransition: <SYSTEM_TIME>
          reason: <Result of the predicate function passed from KafkaReconciler>
-         numRestarts: 0
+         numRestartAttempts: 0
-         numReconfigs: 0
+         numReconfigAttempts: 0
-         numAttempts: 0
+         numRetries: 0
 }
 ```
 2. Transition each node's state to the corresponding state based on the information collected from the abstracted sources.

-3. Group the nodes into the following categories based their state and connectivity:
+3. Group the nodes into the following categories based on their state and connectivity:
    - `RESTART_FIRST` - Nodes that have `NOT_READY` or `NOT_RUNNING` state in their contexts.
 The group will also include nodes that we cannot connect to via Admin API.
    - `WAIT_FOR_LOG_RECOVERY` -  Nodes that have `RECOVERING` state.
-   - `RESTART` - Nodes that have non-empty list of reasons from the predicate function and have not been restarted yet (Context.numRestarts == 0).
+   - `RESTART` - Nodes that have non-empty list of reasons from the predicate function and have not been restarted yet (Context.numRestartAttempts == 0).
-   - `MAYBE_RECONFIGURE` - Broker nodes (including combined nodes) that have an empty list of reasons and not been reconfigured yet (Context.numReconfigs == 0).
+   - `MAYBE_RECONFIGURE` - Broker nodes (including combined nodes) that have an empty list of reasons and not been reconfigured yet (Context.numReconfigAttempts == 0).
-   - `NOP` - Nodes that have been restarted or reconfigured at least once (Context.numRestarts > 0 || Context.numReconfigs > 0 ) and have either
+   - `NOP` - Nodes that have at least one restart or reconfiguration attempt (Context.numRestartAttempts > 0 || Context.numReconfigAttempts > 0 ) and have either
              `LEADING_ALL_PREFERRED` or `SERVING` state.

 4. Wait for nodes in `WAIT_FOR_LOG_RECOVERY` group to finish performing log recovery.
    - Wait for each node to have `SERVING` within the `postOperationalTimeoutMs`.
-   - If the timeout is reached for a node and its `numAttempts` is greater than or equal to `maxAttempts`, throw `UnrestartableNodesException` with the log recovery progress (number of remaining logs and segments).
-Otherwise increment node's `numAttempts` and restart from step 3.
+   - If the timeout is reached for a node and its `numRetries` is greater than or equal to `maxRetries`, throw `UnrestartableNodesException` with the log recovery progress (number of remaining logs and segments).
+Otherwise increment node's `numRetries` and repeat from step 3.

 5. Restart nodes in `RESTART_FIRST` category:
    - if one or more nodes have `NOT_RUNNING` state, we first need to check 2 special conditions:
       - If all of the nodes are combined and are in `NOT_RUNNING` state, restart them in parallel to give the best chance of forming the quorum.
       > This is to address the issue described in https://github.com/strimzi/strimzi-kafka-operator/issues/9426.

       - If a node is in `NOT_RUNNING` state, the restart it only if it has `POD_HAS_OLD_REVISION` reason.
-This is because, if the node is not running at all, then restarting it likely won't make any difference unless node is out of date.
+This is because, if the node is not running at all, then restarting it likely won't make any difference unless the node is out of date.
       > For example, if a pod is in pending state due to misconfigured affinity rule, there is no point restarting this pod again or restarting other pods, because that would leave them in pending state as well.
 If the user then fixed the misconfigured affinity rule, then we should detect that the pod has an old revision, therefore should restart it so that pod is scheduled correctly and runs.

-      - At this point either we started all nodes or a node or decided not to because of node's reason not being `POD_HAS_OLD_REVISION`.
+      - At this point either we started nodes or decided not to because nodes did not have `POD_HAS_OLD_REVISION` reason.
 Regardless, wait for nodes to have `SERVING` within `postOperationalTimeoutMs`.
-If the timeout is reached and the node's `numAttempts` is greater than or equal to `maxAttempts`, throw `TimeoutException`.
-Otherwise increment node's `numAttempts` and restart from step 3.
+If the timeout is reached and the node's `numRetries` is greater than or equal to `maxRetries`, throw `TimeoutException`.
+Otherwise increment node's `numRetries` and repeat from step 3.

-   - Otherwise the controllers will be attempted to restart one by one in the following order:
+   - Otherwise the nodes will be attempted to restart one by one in the following order:
       - Pure controller nodes
       - Combined nodes
       - Broker only nodes

    - Wait for the restarted node to have `SERVING` within `postOperationalTimeoutMs`.
-If the timeout is reached and the node's `numAttempts` is greater than or equal to `maxAttempts`, throw `TimeoutException`.
-Otherwise increment node's `numAttempts` and restart from step 3.
+If the timeout is reached and the node's `numRetries` is greater than or equal to `maxRetries`, throw `TimeoutException`.
+Otherwise increment node's `numRetries` and repeat from step 3.

 6. Further refine the broker nodes in `MAYBE_RECONFIGURE` group:
    - Describe Kafka configurations for each node via Admin API and compare them against the desired configurations.
 This is essentially the same mechanism we use today for the current KafkaRoller.
    - If a node has configuration changes and they can be dynamically updated, add the node into another group called `RECONFIGURE`.
-   - If a node has configuration changes but they cannot be dynamically updated, add nodes into the `RESTART` group.
+   - If a node has configuration changes but they cannot be dynamically updated, add the node into the `RESTART` group.
    - If a node has no configuration changes, put the node into the `NOP` group.

 7. Reconfigure each node in `RECONFIGURE` group:
-   - If `numReconfigs` of a node is greater than the configured `maxReconfigs`, add a restart reason to its context.
+   - If `numReconfigAttempts` of a node is greater than the configured `maxReconfigAttempts`, add a restart reason to its context and repeat from step 3.
 Otherwise continue.
    - Send `incrementalAlterConfig` request with its config updates.
-   - Transitions the node's state to `RECONFIGURED` and increment its `numReconfigs`.
+   - Transitions the node's state to `RECONFIGURED` and increment its `numReconfigAttempts`.
    - Wait for each node that got configurations updated until they have `LEADING_ALL_PREFERRED` within the `postOperationalTimeoutMs`.
-   - If the `postOperationalTimeoutMs` is reached, restart from step 3.
+   - If the `postOperationalTimeoutMs` is reached, repeat from step 3.

 8. If at this point, the `RESTART` group is empty, the reconciliation will be completed successfully.